 Between Folds / Botanical

-Anne Pratt was one of the best known botanical illustrators of the Victorian age and her near 200 wild flowers are delicately told in fine wood engravings.
-The bright colours of green leaves, buttercup yellows, pinks and blues are lined next to their elaborative text in columns, a wallpaper that tells the history of each small flower.
-Each fan of petals and reaching stem is interwoven with its Latin name or description through the careful pairing of pages.
-A hyphen – inverted in the centre – symbolises this adjoining of folds, the pages intertwined as the roots of flowers themselves.
+Anne Pratt was one of the best known botanical illustrators of the Victorian age and here her near 200 wild flowers are delicately told in fine wood engravings.
+The bright colours of green leaves, buttercup yellows, pinks and blues are lined next to their elaborative text in columns, a natural wallpaper that tells the history of each small flower.
+Each fan of petals and reaching stem is interwoven with its Latin name or description through the careful pairing of pages; a visual and descriptive homogony of wild flowers.
+A hyphen – inverted in the centre – symbolises this adjoining of folds, the pages intertwined and connected as the roots of plants themselves.